Samsung/SamsungAutomationStudio/README.md

 <br>

 ## Node
-> If you want a more detailed description of Node, see its Readme.
-For more detailed "Flow" and "Algorithms", check out the [Wiki](https://github.com/5FNSaaS/node-red-contrib-motion-pose/wiki)
+> If you want a more detailed description of Node, see its Readme. <br> For more detailed "Flow" and "Algorithms", check out the [Wiki](https://github.com/5FNSaaS/node-red-contrib-motion-pose/wiki)
 - [monitor](https://github.com/5FNSaaS/node-red-contrib-motion-pose/tree/master/monitor) : A node for monitoring the pose/hand recognition screen in an external browser.
 - [pose-detection-webcam](https://github.com/5FNSaaS/node-red-contrib-motion-pose/tree/master/body/pose-detection-webcam) : A simple node that recognizes and visualizes pose using a webcam.
 - [pose-detection-iotcam](https://github.com/5FNSaaS/node-red-contrib-motion-pose/tree/master/body/pose-detection-iotcam) : A simple node that recognizes and visualizes pose using a external camera device which support Samsung Smartthings.